thomasnakagawa/OatsUtil/README.md

 Contains:
 * <b>ComponentExtensions</b> class which gives Unity components methods for getting references to components and GameObjects with null checks and exception logging.
+* <b>InBetweening</b> classes to easily make tweening coroutines
 * <b>CollectionExtensions</b> class which gives Arrays and Lists methods for getting random elements and shuffling their elements.
 * <b>StringExtensions</b> class which gives strings methods for formatting, including pluralizing, adding quotes and adding formatting tags.
+* <b>IEnumeratorExtensions</b> class which gives IEnumerators the .Then() method, allowing Enumerators to be strung together in a sequence.
 * <b>NumberUtils</b> class with methods for various numerical operations like mapping a value from one range to another, wrapping a value in a range, and checking if a value is within a range.
 * <b>SceneUtils</b> class with methods for accessing GameObjects in the current scene.
 * <b>MissingGameObjectException</b> an exception type for when a Unity GameObject is missing